Customer feedback systems: what to look for

 - Drives a customer centric culture

-Customer feedback trends and best practices in 2019
+Customer feedback trends and best practices

-This year, we see five distinct trends in the way companies are using customer feedback software:
+There are five distinct trends in the way companies are using customer feedback software:

 - The first trend is to get more value from existing data.
 Companies should ask the hard question, is the customer feedback data truly translating into insight and change?
 Which after all, is the point of gathering it in the first place!